Guide to Making Your Own Paper Lanterns

 Although the finished product is worth the effort, covering the entire lantern could take some time.
 For the first layer, you'll want to cut out all of your pieces of paper, and for the second layer, you'll want to cut out a smaller number.
 Or, if you're short on time, skip the second layer of styling altogether.

 Carefully cut out pieces and arrange them at random on the paper if you don't want to cover the entire lantern.
-Initially, I did that and staggered the placement of the flowers.
+That's how I began, spacing out the flowers.

 Best wishes for a productive crafting session